|What is Community Supported Agriculture

 • Egg Shares (1 dozen eggs each week): $135

 • Chicken: $16/whole chicken.
-1 whole bird each share, available weekl, bi-weekly, and monthly to fit your interest.
-They will be our own!
-Birds will be 4-5 lbs and are $16 each.
+1 whole bird each share, available weekly, bi-weekly, and monthly to fit your interest.
+Birds average between 4-5 lbs and are $16 each.
 This is a great value for pasture raised chicken.
-Like our laying hens, they are fed a non-GMO feed with no antibiotics or hormonses.
-Also: one free workshop with Bonnie on how to use a whole chicken.
-Some birds will be available fresh and some frozen.
-June through November (6, 12 or 24 birds).
+Like our laying hens, they are fed a non-GMO feed with no antibiotics or hormones.
+Frozen for pick up June through November (6, 12 or 24 birds).

 Pick Up Hours and Locations

-* Thursdays are market-style pickups only; shares are not pre-boxed
+*Tuesdays are market-style pickups only; shares are not pre-boxed.

 What to expect in your share